 Making Your Website Work for You

-Google Analytics offers an incredible amount of data about your website, but it’s only useful if you do something with it.
+Google Analytics offers incredible data about your website, but it’s only useful if you do something with it.
 We recommend creating specific, measurable goals that go beyond SEO placement.
-Depending on your needs, you might consider setting goals that revolve around bounce rate, downloads or video views.
+Depending on your needs, you might consider setting goals around bounce rate, downloads or video views.
 Then, use that data to narrow down potential pain points for your site’s visitors.

 - Is your website useful to visitors?